Dental, Medical and Veterinary Offices: Managing Your Hazardous Waste

 Expired pharmaceuticals may be regulated by DTSC if the active ingredient in the pharmaceutical in question is regulated by RCRA or if the compound contains some other ingredient that meets the definition of hazardous waste. (e.g. contains enough alcohol to be flammable).
 Otherwise most other pharmaceuticals from medical and veterinary offices are regulated as medical waste by CDPH.
 Pharmaceuticals generated by households are not classified as either medical waste or hazardous waste and may be disposed of in the solid waste stream or sanitary sewer.
 However, it is preferable for residents to dispose of pharmaceuticals at a pharmaceutical take back program operated by the local environmental agency.

 What can I do with waste glutaraldehyde and OPA?

 Glutaraldehyde and ortho-phthaldehyde (OPA) are the active ingredients in several brands of sterilizing solutions.
-Health and Safety Code section 25123.5(c) allows medical facilities to use glycine to neutralize waste glutaraldehyde and OPA disinfectant solutions onsite, without a permit or other authorization prior to disposal to the sanitary sewer.
+Health and Safety Code section 25123.5(c) (opens new window) allows medical facilities to use glycine to neutralize waste glutaraldehyde and OPA disinfectant solutions onsite, without a permit or other authorization prior to disposal to the sanitary sewer.

 If you prefer to dispose of your wastes rather than treat and dispose onsite, you will still need to characterize the waste as hazardous or non-hazardous.
 If characterized as hazardous the waste must be managed according to the Hazardous Waste Management Act.
 See the DTSC fact sheet “Accumulating Hazardous Wastes at Generator Sites” and “Hazardous Waste Generator Requirements” for more information regarding hazardous waste management requirements for generators.